 Dr. Maher Hathout was a leading spokesperson for the American Muslim community, a retired physician best known for his tireless commitment to public service.
 An international figure, he was highly regarded as a positive voice of Islam, offering a valuable perspective on national and international issues involving Muslims.

-The video presented here is about 10 minutes long, excerpted from the full event, which you can find here: Islam 101 with Dr. Maher Hathout
+The video presented here is under 11 minutes long, excerpted from the full event, which you can find here: Islam 101 with Dr. Maher Hathout

 The Holy Qur’an

 Islamic Sacred Texts 101 was presented in 2014 by Jihad Turk, President of Bayan Islamic Graduate School.
 Jihad is dedicated to Islamic scholarship, religious leadership training, and improving relations between the U.S. Muslim community and other faiths.

 The video presented here is about 13 minutes long, excerpted from the full event, which you can find here: Islamic Sacred Texts

 Everything You Always Wanted to Know about Islam

 Our presenter, Jihad Turk, brings an engaging sense of humor and a scholar’s depth of understanding of Arabic and Islam in terms everyone can grasp.
 Starting with how to greet a Muslim person, Jihad covers the Five Pillars of Islam and shares images and commentary on what it meant personally for him to go on pilgrimage and deepen his faithfulness.

 View the full-length video here: Decoding Rituals and Symbols of Islam.